Aleksbgbg/SoftUni-JavaScript-Core/README.md

-# SoftUni JavaScript Exercises
+# SoftUni JavaScript Modules
-A myriad of exercises for the SoftUni JavaScript course.
+A myriad of lectures and exercises from several Software University JavaScript modules.